FahedHermoza/android-testing-with-chatgpt/README.md

 </div>

 #### Example of entities generation using the ChatGPT context:
+It sounds strange, but for cases like the example presented, I take the AlbumTest class as a basis and create unit tests for the Album class.
+A result similar to AlbumTest should be obtained; however, this should work for any entity other than Album.
  1. Templates
  - **[Here you will find the seed and generator used](https://github.com/FahedHermoza/android-testing-with-chatgpt/blob/main/Templates/Entities-Template.md#-example-of-entities-generation-using-the-chatgpt-context)**